OmarHafez1/Nicola_Tesla_Back_To_Life/README.md

-# Nicola Tesla: Back To Life
+# Nikola Tesla: Back To Life

 This repository provides a lightweight command-line chatbot that emulates Nikola Tesla using [LangChain](https://python.langchain.com/) and